Rubens Salles

-Rubens Salles (14 October 1891 – 21 July 1934), was a Brazilian footballer and manager, who played as a midfideler.
+Rubens Salles (14 October 1891 – 21 July 1934) was a Brazilian football player and manager, who played as a midfielder.

-Player career
+Playing career

 Rubens Salles began his career at CA Paulistano in 1906.
 He became one of the club's biggest names in the 1910s, alongside Arthur Friedenreich.
 He won the state championship on six occasions, being one of the top scorers in the 1910 edition.
 He stood out for his goals from outside the box, in addition to long-distance ball passes.

 International career

 Rubens Salles played in four matches for the Brazil national team: the first in history, against Exeter City, 21 July 1914, and against Argentine clubs Columbian FC and Sportivo Barracas.

 On 27 September 1914 Salles scored the first official goal of Brazil, against Argentina.

 Managerial career

 Rubens Salles was the first coach in the history of São Paulo FC, having led the club in 1930 and 1931, when he won the club's first state title.